polyphony-chat/.github/CODE_OF_CONDUCT.md

 Examples of unacceptable behavior include:

+- Homo-, trans- and queerphobia, ableism and racism, even when "just a joke".
 - The use of sexualized language or imagery, and unconsensual sexual attention or advances of any kind
 - Trolling, insulting or derogatory comments, and personal or political attacks